 The start of the programme in 2008 saw the distribution of over 70,000 seeds to local producers.
 These seeds were then out planted to fields from the nurseries and had flourished by winter 2009, further growth in the programme in 2009 resulted in the distribution of a further 230,000 seeds.

-São Paulo state, one of the richest regions of Brazil, would seemingly appear to be in less need of assistance, however there still exists a vast disparity between the richest and the poorest people.
-Sixty four percent of the wealth lies with just twenty percent of the population whilst the poorest twenty percent of the population have only a two percent share in its riches.
+São Paulo state, one of the richest regions of Brazil, would seemingly appear to be in less need of assistance, however, there still exists a vast disparity between the richest and the poorest people.
+Sixty-four percent of the wealth lies with just twenty percent of the population whilst the poorest twenty percent of the population has only a two percent share in its riches.

-In order to cultivate the main crop, sugar cane, São Paulo state has been stripped of its rainforest.
+To cultivate the main crop, sugar cane, São Paulo state has been stripped of its rainforest.
 To cultivate sugar cane effectively thousands of miles of land are burned annually.
 When the land is exhausted cattle are moved in, which further destroys the land.
 This level of damage leads to the erosion of many plant and animal species.
 Only seven percent of the rainforest in this area remains today.
-It is vital for the long term future of Brazil that investment in sustainable farming methods and reforestation of the land continues.
+It is vital for the long-term future of Brazil that investment in sustainable farming methods and reforestation of the land continues.

-The issues are now being addressed at grass roots level, with much of the programme focused on enabling local people to find solutions and further develop local capacity to address problems that are specific to this region, often characterising common environmental challenges faced in Brazil.
+The issues are now being addressed at the grassroots level, with much of the programme focused on enabling local people to find solutions and further develop local capacity to address problems that are specific to this region, often characterising common environmental challenges faced in Brazil.